Tailflower Anthurium

 - Flower Description:

 - The flowers are small, in a slender (white, green, or yellow) spadix with a spathe below which may be shiny red, white, or other colors.
 Spathes are heart-shaped and waxy.
-A spadix, erect, cylindric, often tapering, sometimes twisted; spathe persistent, in right angle to spadix, usually flat, sometimes hooded, erect, spreading or reflexed, margins not overlapping at base, colorful, usually pink to red; scape long, taller than foliage.
+The spadix is erect, cylindric, often tapering, sometimes twisted.
+The spathe is persistent and at a right angle to spadix, an identifying feature for this genus.
+It is usually flat, sometimes hooded, erect, spreading, or reflexed, with margins not overlapping at the base, and deeply veined.
+The scape is long and taller than the foliage.

 -